 In addition, it will also require more space and food than small-sized chickens.

-The standard sized chickens are also known as the full sized or large sized chickens.
-These are the ones that produce the eggs we are mostly familiar with in stores.
+The standard-sized chickens are also known as full-sized or large-sized chickens.
+These are the ones that produce the eggs we are most familiar with in stores.

 However, there are those that are simply small chicken without the standard versions.

 Harris Farms Free Range Hanging Poultry Feeder